Margit Sielska-Reich

 After the Second World War, she stayed with her husband in Lviv.
-She became a member of the art group Tow, and took part in exhibitions in Lviv, Kiev and Moscow, most of them being portraits and natural landscapes.
+She became a member of the art group Tow, and took part in exhibitions in Lviv, Kyiv and Moscow, most of them being portraits and natural landscapes.
 Most of her works are in Lviv in museums and private collections.
 Upon her death she was buried in Lyczakowski Cemetery.

 Work

 Margit Sielska-Reich specialized in portraiture and painting landscapes.
 Much of her work was shown in exhibitions, and still is held in them to this day.